working-group-two/wgtwo.com/blog/2019-12-20-jenkins-to-concourse.md

 authors: anna-kennedy
 ---

-At **wgtwo**, we try to use CI/CD pipelines to automate all of our repetitive tasks when it comes to code and infrastructure deployment and testing, such as:
+At **WG2**, we try to use CI/CD pipelines to automate all of our repetitive tasks when it comes to code and infrastructure deployment and testing, such as:

 <!--truncate-->